openvinotoolkit/training_extensions/pytorch_toolkit/action_recognition/README.md

 ## Requirements

-The code is tested on Python 3.5, with dependencies listed in `requirements.txt` file.
-You can install required packages with:
+The code is tested on Python\* 3.5, with dependencies listed in the `requirements.txt` file.
+To install the required packages, run the following:

 ```bash
 pip install -r requirements.txt
 ```

-You may also need to install FFmpeg in order to prepare training data:
+You might also need to install FFmpeg in order to prepare training data:

 ```bash
 sudo apt-get install ffmpeg